sbmsr/rebuilding-react/notes.md

         - Discuss potential performance pitfalls with context.
         - Explore techniques to optimize context usage.

-- RSC

-  - how does RSC work? is there a compiler or something?
-There must be right?
-    - could we write a RSC by hand? what does that look like?
-  - What is Hydration?
-How does it work?

 - JSX
   - how does JSX work?
   - what does it afford you? why was it built?